-The Sioux Falls Eat Well, Live Well campaign presents the October Fruit of the Month – Apples!
+The October Fruit of the Month is Apples!

 Apples are considered a great snack food as an average sized apple contains about 90 calories and is about 85% water.
-That makes them thirst quenching and a quick energy provider with their natural sugars, plus the bulky pulp makes the eater feel full.
+That makes them thirst quenching and a quick energy provider with their natural sugars.
 They also make a great portable snack; take one along to work, school, or when you are running errands.

 Apples may be displayed in a fruit bowl at room temperature for a short period of time but that will dramatically reduce their usable life.
 Apples will last the longest when kept close to 32 degrees.
 For most of us that would mean the refrigerator.
 Apples stored near 32 degrees in perforated plastic bags or covered containers will last 8-10 times longer than if stored at room temperature.